jserot/O2B/README.md

    This will build `./omicrob/bin/{bc2c,omicrob}`  and `./omicrob/lib`.

+### To build / run an application

-3. Go to the selected platform directory and upload the hardware configuration :
+1. Go to the corresponding platform directory and upload the hardware configuration :

    - `cd platforms/quartus/<platform>`
    - `make hw`

+   and build the OMicroB interfaces

+   - `make omicrob`

-4. Go to the application directory and first generate the C code
+2. Go to the associated application directory and generate the required Makefiles :

-   - `cd apps/<app>`
+   - `cd platforms/quartus/<platform>/apps/<app>`
+   - `./make_makefiles`

+   Generate the target C code

    - `make code`

    This will generate the file `main.c` from the source in `main.ml`.